samuelroland/prjs/README.md

 - [ ] Automatically open exo file in VSCode ?
 - [ ] Enable going up and down if help page is long ??
 - [ ] Fix shortcuts matching issues with shift and ?
+- [ ] BUG: need 2 Ctrl+S until it refreshes...
+- [ ] BUG: no reload of test when changing the exo itself (worse that with the tested function)
+- [ ] BUG: often sees "no test in this folder" after tapping 'l' or when Vitest crashes or is in infinite loop...
+- [ ] BUG: rendering several times the help page reinsert the 'all' section each time
+- [ ] !!
+Print code and syntax errors to avoid having a blank list of exos
+- [ ] !!
+Print the solution code when exo is done ?
+How and where to read this solution ?
+- [ ] Support basic Markdown in instruction ??
+- [ ] Show which test case has created the error (ex: if we have a suite of boolean tests, if it is wrong we have no idea which test case actually failed...)
+- [ ] Support adding more metadata about tests suite like a better name that the test file name, eventually the folder.

 Camille:
 - [x] !!
 Filter exos with a live text input